-Ministère de l'Environnement PROVISIONAL CERTIFICATE OF APPROVA FOR A WASTE DISPOSAL SII NO. A 41220

-Page 3 of
+Ministère de l'Environnement PROVISIONAL CERTIFICATE OF APPROVA FOR A WASTE DISPOSAL SI NO. A 4122 Page 3 of

-- (b) In the event, the Applicant provides the Ministry with information, records, documentation or notification in accordance with this Certificate (for the purposes of this condition referred to as "Information"), - i. the receipt of Information by the Ministry; - ii. the acceptance by the Ministry of the Information's completeness or accuracy; or - the failure of the Ministry to prosecute the Applicant, or to require the Applicant to take any action, under this Certificate or any statute or regulation in relation to the Informatic shall not be construed as an approval, excuse or justification by the Ministry of any act or omission of the Applicant relating to the Information, amounting to non-compliance with this Certificate or any statute or regulation.
+- In the event, the Applicant provides the Ministry with information, records, documentation or (b) notification in accordance with this Certificate (for the purposes of this condition referred to as "Information"), - the receipt of Information by the Ministry; i. - the acceptance by the Ministry of the Information's completeness or accuracy; or ü. - the failure of the Ministry to prosecute the Applicant, or to require the Applicant to take iii. any action, under this Certificate or any statute or regulation in relation to the Informatic shall not be construed as an approval, excuse or justification by the Ministry of any act or omission of the Applicant relating to the Information, amounting to non-compliance with this Certificate or any statute or regulation.

-- 7. The Applicant shall allow Ministry personnel, or a Ministry authorized representative(s), upon presentation of credentials, to: - carry out any and all inspections authorized by Section 156, 157 or 158 of the Environmental Protection Act, R.S.O.
+- The Applicant shall allow Ministry personnel, or a Ministry authorized representative(s), upon presentation of credentials, to: - carry out any and all inspections authorized by Section 156, 157 or 158 of the Environmental (a) Protection Act, R.S.O.
 1990, Section 15, 16 or 17 of the Ontario Water Resources Act, R.S.O.
 1990, or Section 19 or 20 of the Pesticides Act, R.S.O.
 1990, as amended from time to time, of any place to which this Certificate relates; and without restricting the generality of the foregoing, to:

-- (b) i. enter upon the premises where the records required by the conditions of this Certificate are kept; - ii. have access to and copy, at reasonable times, any records required by the conditions of this Certificate; - iii. inspect at reasonable times any facilities, equipment (including monitoring and control equipment), practices, or operations required by the conditions of this Certificate; and - iv. sample and monitor at reasonable times for the purposes of assuring compliance with the conditions of this Certificate. - (a) Where there is a conflict between a provision of any document referred to in Schedule "A" and the conditions of this Certificate, the conditions in this Certificate shall take precedence; and
+- (b) - enter upon the premises where the records required by the conditions of this Certificate i. are kept; - have access to and copy, at reasonable times, any records required by the conditions of ü. this Certificate; - inspect at reasonable times any facilities, equipment (including monitoring and control iii. equipment), practices, or operations required by the conditions of this Certificate; and - sample and monitor at reasonable times for the purposes of assuring compliance with th iv. conditions of this Certificate. - Where there is a conflict between a provision of any document referred to in Schedule "A" and (a) the conditions of this Certificate, the conditions in this Certificate shall take precedence; and